-- Education and training of the Waiver participant to self-direct care needs and/or the education and training of their identified caregivers (who are not CLHF employees) on their care needs

-- State Plan Personal Care Services or WPCS as described in the approved Waiver when off site from the CLHF if such care is not duplicative of care required to be provided to the waiver participant by the CLHF (i.e., not for care to and from medical appointments).
+- Counseling services provided by a Licensed Clinical Social Worker; - Occupational therapy provided by an Occupational Therapist - Physical therapy provided by a Physical Therapist - Speech therapy provided by a Speech Therapist - Education and training of the Waiver participant to self-direct care needs and/or the education and training of their identified caregivers (who are not CLHF employees) on their care needs - Assessment for and repair of Durable Medical Equipment and - State Plan Personal Care Services or WPCS as described in the approved Waiver when off site from the CLHF if such care is not duplicative of care required to be provided to the waiver participant by the CLHF (i.e., not for care to and from medical appointments).
 State Plan or WPCS providers will not be paid for care that is duplicative of the care being provided by the CLHF.

-1. All Waiver services rendered by the CLHF shall require prior approval and re-approval.

-2. Each CLHF shall maintain a medical record chart for each waiver participant in residence.
+- 1. All Waiver services rendered by the CLHF shall require prior approval and re-approval. - 2.
+Each CLHF shall maintain a medical record chart for each waiver participant in residence.
 This medical record shall include documentation regarding all contact made with CLHF professional personnel, current POTs, referral requests and outcomes of said referrals and shall be available to appropriate DHCS or Waiver Agency staff for any scheduled or unscheduled visit.
 All CLHF documentation shall be maintained in compliance with the applicable Federal and State laws, Medi-Cal Provider Standards of Participation, and shall be retained by the CLHF for three years.
 The CLHF shall also maintain records to document compliance with the nursing staff requirements (see Nursing Services above) of these standards of participation and have those records available for inspection or review by DHCS or the Waiver Agency upon request at any time.